 They’re also supposed to serve killer coffee which I am definitely interested in trying out.
 Puerto Rico has a long history of coffee farming and used to send it to the European royal courts.
 I was completely unaware of their long tradition in growing and roasting amazing coffee and I have it on my coffee bucket list to try!

 Then there is the sofrito.
 Just about anything made with sofrito is going to deep and rich in flavor.
 New Orleans has their holy trinity and the people of Puerto Rico have sofrito.
 Sofrito is a mixture of onions, coriander, peppers and garlic browned in either olive oil or lard and colored with achiote.
-The result is a bright-yellow color which is core to the Puerto Rico’s rice, soups, and stews.
+The result is a bright yellow color which is core to Puerto Rico’s rice, soups, and stews.
 Dishes like carne guisada puertorriqueña (beef stew) or meat pies (they might just take the UK for a run for its money!).

-On my last visits I wasn’t thinking about coffee or stews, I had tostones on the brain.
+On my last visit, I wasn’t thinking about coffee or stews, I had tostones on the brain.
 One of my favorite things to eat!
 It is served as a side dish for practically everything and when I was there I discovered a farmer’s market (Saturdays between 8 a.m. and 1 p.m) where I bought a bag of tostones to snack on while I walked through San Juan.

-That salty goodness (tostones are fried and salted plantains) was enough to keep my mind off the 85 degree weather.
+That salty goodness (tostones are fried and salted plantains) was enough to keep my mind off the 85-degree weather.